Musician (song): Reception

-Accolades
+Year-end lists

 "Musician" was ranked at seventy-fourth place on NPR's annual list of best songs and placed on their list of best electronic songs of the year.

 Music video

 The music video for "Musician" was released on YouTube on March 18, 2021.
 It was directed by Waboku and Mah and animated by Dokai Asuka, rui, Ono Hokuto, Oyama Aiko, Sakai Hiroshi, Nishimura Fukutaro and Ryoko K. (Shatter).
 It has anime influences, similarly to "Shelter" and showing Robinson's "love for Japanese culture and the style of anime", according to We Rave You's Ellie Mullins.
 The video is about a boy looking to pursue his passion for music at the risk of being outcast from society.